AIRI-Institute/2DMD_at_a_Glance/README.md

-# 2DMD at a Glance: An easy access, manipulation, visualization, and analysis of data
+# 2DMD at a Glance: An easy access, manipulation, visualization, and analysis of dataset
+Defects play a very important role in changing the mechanical, thermal, electronic, optical, and other properties of solids.
+Thus, individual defects can act as emitters of single photons, qubits, be used for single-atom catalysis, and subsequently be used in many other applications.
+The 2D Material Defect (2DMD) dataset was created using density functional theory calculations to facilitate the application of machine learning methods and the development of new efficient data-driven approaches in the study and design of 2D materials.